samuelsmith442/PopChoice/README.md

 - `npm run dev`: Start development server
 - `npm run build`: Build for production
 - `npm run preview`: Preview production build

+## Component Architecture

+The app is built with a component-based architecture using React:

+- `App.jsx`: Main container component that manages state and data flow
+- `MovieForm.jsx`: Handles user input with controlled form components
+- `Recommendation.jsx`: Displays movie recommendations with animations
+- Styled components are used throughout for consistent styling and theming

 ## Contributing